 The bar plots and maps illustrate stark spatial heterogeneity in anomaly type.
-With respect to CO2 cluster anomalies, neighborhoods in the western parts of Houston (North Rice, South Rice, South River Oaks) consistently rank higher than neighborhoods in the eastern part of Houston, with neighborhoods surrounding Rice University ranking the highest.
-The neighborhoods near the Rice campus consist of busy thoroughfares that are often congested with traffic from light-duty gasoline powered vehicles, especially around rush hour (8 AM).
-With regards to the BC/UFP clusters, heavily industrialized neighborhoods in the eastern part of Houston (Milby Park, West Galena Park, Manchester, Clinton) are ranked the highest, with the Milby Park census tract exhibiting the highest probability of encountering one of these anomaly types (10.6%) during the study period.
+With respect to CO2 cluster anomalies, neighborhoods in the western parts of Houston (North Rice, South Rice, Sharpstown) consistently rank higher than neighborhoods in the eastern part of Houston (Milby Park, Clinton, Manchester), with neighborhoods surrounding Rice University ranking the highest.
+The neighborhoods near the Rice campus consist of busy thoroughfares that are often congested with traffic from light-duty gasoline powered vehicles, especially around local rush hour (8 AM).
+With regards to the BC/UFP clusters, heavily industrialized neighborhoods in the eastern part of Houston near the Houston Ship Channel (Milby Park, West Galena Park, Manchester, Clinton) are ranked the highest, with the Milby Park census tract exhibiting the highest probability of encountering one of these anomaly types (10.6%) during the study period.

-Many of these anomaly detection types were found to occur on highway; Figure S7 illustrates the differences in BC/UFP anomaly detection probabilities when highways are included and excluded from the analysis (Figure S8 shows the same information for CO2 anomalies).
-Even with highways removed from the analysis, neighborhoods in the eastern part of Houston still rank consistently higher than those neighborhoods in the western part of Houston.
-The mapped census tracts highlight spatial discrepancies in that some areas are CO2 dominated and others are BC/UFP dominated with respect to probability of anomaly type detection.
-Table 2 contains probabilities of detecting each anomaly type by census tract which underscores these spatial disparities.
+Many of the BC/UFP anomaly detections occur on highway; Figure S7 illustrates the differences in BC/UFP anomaly detection probabilities when highways are included and excluded from the analysis (Figure S8 shows the same information for CO2 anomalies).
+Even with highways removed from the analysis, neighborhoods in the eastern part of Houston still rank consistently higher than those neighborhoods in the western part of Houston with respect to the frequency of BC/UFP anomaly detection.
+The mapped census tracts show spatial discrepancies between CO2 dominated and BC/UFP dominated areas with respect to probability of anomaly type detection.
+Table 2 details probabilities of detecting each anomaly type by census tract, underscoring these spatial disparities.
 For example, the bold, italicized entries in Table 2 indicate a ≈ 10x greater chance of encountering a BC/UFP anomaly type in the Manchester census tract compared to the North Rice census tract.
-These disparities, and the presented evidence suggesting that the BC/UFP anomalies are closely related to heavy-duty vehicles, are consistent with previous modeling studiides that show large contributions of heavy-duty vehicles to air pollution in Houston’s Ship Channel (HSC) neighborhoods.23,24
+These disparities, and the presented evidence suggesting that the BC/UFP anomalies are closely related to heavy-duty vehicles, are consistent with previous modeling studies that show large contributions of heavy-duty vehicles to air pollution in Houston’s Ship Channel (HSC) neighborhoods and previous work pointing out elevated heavy-duty vehicle activity in the Ship Channel area.23,24

 Table 2.
 Tabulated anomaly detection probability type (“CO2 – rich” = “CO2 %”, “Transition” = “Transition %”, “BC/UFP – rich” = “BC/UFP %”) by census tract.